-You hire an incredibly talented employee to take care of a task that you either have no more time for, or aren’t smart enough to do, and yet you micromanage them to the point where it’s not even them doing the work.
+You hire an incredibly talented employee to take care of a task that you either have no more time for or aren’t qualified enough to do, and yet you micromanage them to the point where it’s not even them doing the work.

-You need to remember why you hired this person in the first place, and learn to let go of that control.
-What you’re doing is making the employee feel useless, and this is obviously a sure way to demotivate them.
+You need to remember why you hired this person in the first place and learn to let go of that control.
+What you’re doing is making the employee feel useless, and this is a sure way to demotivate employees.

 Nobody likes to be surrounded by negativity.

-Try your best to always have a positive attitude and to always create a positive environment in the office.
+Try your best to have a positive attitude and create a positive environment in the office.
 Humans make mistakes, it’s natural, you need to learn to be more forgiving.

-Instead of focusing on mistakes, try and focus on the wins (no matter how small) your team accomplished, this will ensure that they always stay motivated.
+Instead of focusing on mistakes, try to focus on the wins (no matter how small) your team accomplished, this will ensure that they always stay motivated.

-I’ll admit that not every idea is a good one, and not every idea that an employee has should be implemented, but it’s important to at least hear them out.
+Every idea is a good one, and not every idea that an employee has will be implemented.
+It’s important to at least hear them out.

-Make your employees feel like they have a voice, and some sort of say in the decision making process of the company.
-This will naturally make them feel more like they’re part of the company, and lead to higher engagement.
+Make your employees feel like they have a voice and have some say in the decision-making process of the company.
+This process will naturally make employees feel more like they’re part of the company.

-This one is just plain rude and it can easily kill all employee motivation.
+This one is just plain rude and it can quickly kill all employee motivation.